Woman talking at Senior Executive Forum

 Similar to Ms O’Hara, Mr Carr was especially drawn to the Senior Executive Forum having just stepped into a leadership role.

-He said he left the forum with a greater understanding of how to identify a good strategy, formulate it and contribute to discussions around it.
+He said he left the Forum with a greater understanding of how to identify a good strategy, formulate it and contribute to discussions around it.

 “I learnt some of the soft skills from the leadership point of view about different ways people can influence their own leadership and other people’s, as well as setting a culture of acceptance to change and how that can be quite empowering,” Mr Carr said.